 What I didn’t like about Noom

 No program is perfect.
 There will always be bugs and I want to be honest about what they are.
-One thing I found frustrating is that my steps didn’t record accurately on the Noom app and didn’t sync correctly with my phone’s native tracking app.
-My Samsung Health app would show I did 10,000 steps and in Noom it displayed much less or sometimes nothing at all.
+One thing I found frustrating is that my steps didn’t always record accurately on the Noom app or sync with my phone’s native tracking app.
+It may be operator error on my part.

-Noom’s food database for recording calories is fairly extensive, but it’s not that easy to get an accurate calorie count especially if you go out to a restaurant and have no clue what’s in your food.
+Noom’s food database for recording calories is fairly extensive, but it’s not that easy to get an accurate calorie count especially if you go out to a restaurant.
 However, that’s a problem with any type of food diary.
 You either have to guess or find something similar in the database.